jonastemplestein/node-object-sync/README.md

  * When changing objects, the client can pass a callback that gets executed after a response for that request has come through.
 In addition to that update, create and destroy events will fire.
  * Is database agnostic on the server side.
 You can even not use any database at all (use it to sync in-session objects among multiple clients)

 TL;DR show me some code
 ======================

-Note: All examples and the implementation are in [coffee-script](http://jashkenas.github.com/coffee-script/).
-CoffeeScript is great and you should probably use it.
-If you don't want to use CoffeeScript, you can easily convert it using the 'Try CoffeeScript' button on the aforementioned website.

 ***On the server***